g-leech/argmin-gravitas/_posts/2025-06-29-rats-and-trads.markdown

 One should not tear down fences without knowing why they are there - but at this point we have a 250 year tradition of tearing down fences and coming out well on net.
 Don't tear down my fence made of tearing down fences!

 There are so, so many ways to think badly - and the canon is full of them.
-But the errors are usefully decorrelated.
+But the errors are usefully decorrelated(?)
 <!-- , despite the efforts of the traditionalists to correlate us with them. -->

 <!-- I haven't seen any of them analyse their ideology like this post tries to. -->